knative/serving/docs/roadmap/scaling-2019.md

 Because Knative scales to zero, the autoscaling system is in the critical-path for serving requests.
 If the Autoscaler or Activator isn't available when an idle Revision receives a request, that request will not be served.
 The Activator is stateless and can be easily scaled horizontally.
 Any Activator can proxy any request for any Revision.
 But the Autoscaler process is stateful.
 It maintains request statistics over a window of time.

 We need a way for autoscaling to have higher availability than that of a single Pod.
 When an Autoscaler Pod fails, another one should take over, quickly.
-And the new Pod should make autoscaling decisions equivalent to what the failed Pod would have given the short history of data stored in memory.
+And the new Autoscaler Pod should make equivalent scaling decisions.

-**Goal**: the autoscaling system should be highly available.
+**Goal**: the autoscaling system should be more highly available than a single Pod.

 **Key Steps**:
 1. Autoscaler replication should be configurable.
 This will likely require leader election.